piriya33/CDC_Wordpress/wp-content/plugins/html5-videogallery-plus-player/readme.txt

 This plugin add a responsive HTML5, YouTube, Vimeo vedio gallery with Magnific Popup to your  WordPress website.
 Display video gallery in grid view(1,2,3,4) etc. You can also use category id to create multiple vedio galleries.

-Check [Demo and Features](https://demo.wponlinesupport.com/video-gallery-and-player-demo/) for additional information.
+Check [Features and Demo](https://www.wponlinesupport.com/wp-plugin/video-gallery-player/) for additional information.

 The plugin adds a Video gallery tab to your admin menu, which allows you to enter Video Title and Video source items just as you would regular posts.